realm/jazzy/README.md

 **Missing docset**

-Jazzy only builds a docset when you set the `--module` flag.
+Jazzy only builds a docset when you set the `--module` or `--modules` flag.

 **Unable to pass --build-tool-arguments containing commas**